 2023-11-08 10:41:00

-American health authorities warned on Tuesday of a rise in syphilis infections among newborns, which has more than doubled what it was in ten years, a situation that reflects concern about the resurgence of sexually transmitted diseases in the country.
+American health authorities warned on Tuesday of a rise in syphilis infections among newborns, which has more than doubled what it was in ten years, a situation that reflects concern regarding the resurgence of sexually transmitted diseases in the country.

 An infant becomes infected with syphilis when his mother has this bacterial infection and does not receive appropriate treatment.
 In a pregnant woman, syphilis may lead to miscarriage, the death of the newborn, or long-term complications for the infant, such as loss of vision or hearing, or even bone deformities.